-Access to Records (4 / 13)-
+Access to Records (4 / 13)

-a) Describe how you give applicants access to their own records related to their applications for registration.
+- a) Describe how you give applicants access to their own records related to their applications for registration. - SAME AS LAST YEAR copy of the requested documentation provided directly to another regulatory body.

 There have been very few requests from applicants to access their application file given that most of the information is submitted by the applicant.